mh-/corona-warn-companion-android/README.md

 ### What the app does not do:
 - The app does not process any personal data.
-- The app only accesses the internet for the purpose 2 (see above), i.e. it only downloads data from the official warning servers and does not send any data to other servers.
+- The app only accesses the internet for the purpose 2 (see above), i.e. it only downloads data from the official warning servers and does not send any data to other servers (unless you ask it to show the location of an encounter, in which case it will contact OpenStreetMap servers).
 - The app does not show any advertising.

 **Note:** This app has only been tested on a few devices so far, so it is possible that it will not work and/or show incorrect results.